awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 | AWS KMS | You have exceeded the rate at which you may call KMS\.
 Reduce the frequency of your calls\. |
 | AWS Lambda |  Rate exceeded TooManyRequestsException  |
 | Amazon S3 | AmazonS3Exception: Please reduce your request rate\. |

+For information about ways to prevent Amazon S3 throttling when you use Athena, see [Preventing Amazon S3 throttling](performance-tuning-s3-throttling.md)\.

 ## Views<a name="troubleshooting-athena-views"></a>